Fall of the Republic of Venice: Establishment of the Provisional Municipality

 The Provisional Municipality established itself in the Ducal Palace, in the hall where the Great Council used to convene.
 On 16 May it issued a proclamation to announce the new order of things:

-On the same day at Milan a humiliating peace treaty was signed.
+On the same day at Milan a peace treaty was signed.
 On the request of the Municipality, conforming to the terms of the treaty, the French troops entered the city; the first foreign troops to set foot in Venice since its establishment a millennium earlier.
 At the same time, the provinces began to rebel against the authority of the Municipality of Venice, seeking to institute their own administrations, while the rise in the public debt, no longer supported by revenue from its possessions, the suspension of bank returns, and the other fiscal measures, pushed part of the population to ever more manifest forms of insufferance.
 On 4 June, in St Mark's Square, the Tree of Liberty (Albero della Libertà) was raised: during the ceremony the gonfalone of the Republic was cut to pieces, and the nobility's libro d'oro was burned, while the new symbol of a winged lion bearing the inscription DIRITTI DELL'UOMO E DEL CITTADINO ("Rights of Man and of the Citizen") was presented.

 A month later, on 11 July, the Ghetto of Venice was abolished, and the city's Jews were given the freedom to move about freely.